antjacquemin/sololearn/Code Coach/Primitive Operators/readme.md

 54
 ```
 ### Explanation
-1 hour is 60 minutes
+1 hour is 60 minutes.
-In this case the total amount of spent minutes is 114 (35 + 40 + 39), which is equal tov 1 hour (the first output) and 54 minutes (the second output).
+In this case the total amount of spent minutes is 114 (35+40+39), which is equal tov 1 hour (the first output) and 54 minutes (the second output).
 ## Solutions
 ### Java
 ```java